 Examples of AI marketing are all around us.

-In fact, just about every brand website, personalized email, targeted ad, and social media share today is developed with some help from artificial intelligence and machine learning:
+In fact, just about every company’s website, personalized email, social share, and targeted ad today is developed with some help from artificial intelligence and machine learning:

 - Social listening tools use natural language processing (NLP).
 This helps marketers gauge brand sentiment by analyzing mentions of their business in search and on social media.

 - Search engine optimization (SEO) tools provide marketers recommendations to rank higher in Google.
 (Which also uses machine learning in its search algorithms.)

 These are all instances of AI marketing that help businesses carry out vital (if basic) tasks.
 Marketers’ jobs are undoubtedly easier with these artificial intelligence resources on hand.

 Why an AI marketing strategy is essential for your business in 2021 (and beyond)